lwhitty/COVID-19_3D_Printed_Mask/README.md

 <li>Cloth face mask: 20 microns</li>
 <li>Coffee filter: 20 microns</li>
 </ul>
 <p>While blue shop towels do a good job of filtering small particles, they’re fairly restrictive.
 The 3M Filtrete material is easy to breathe through even when doubled up.
-I plan to use the blue shop towel for short trips to the store, and 3M Filtrete material for extended use.</p>
+I plan to use the blue shop towel for short trips to the store, and 2 layers of 3M Filtrete material for extended use.</p>
 <p>Cut the filtration material to the following size to use with the mask, and use 2 layers:</p>
 <ul>
 <li><strong>Large:</strong> 2.75" x 2.75"</li>